Legana/AMP_pub/02_build_training_data.md

 representative of a real classification problem where we decide apriori to only look at short peptides within a larger dataset and wish to distinguish AMPs from other typical short peptides/proteins like toxins.
+Specifically the method used for constructing a mature peptide background for `ampir` is;

+1. Use non-AMP sequences clustered to 90% identity from SwissProt as a starting point
+2. Keep only sequences \>20AA and \<100AA
+3. Remove sequences with non-standard amino acids
+4. Sample this dataset randomly so that it is balanced (same number of peptides as the positive data)

 ## Training and Test Sets

 Using the target and background proteins identified above we create paired training and test sets.
-Initially these have bg/tg ratio of 1:1.
 In all cases we use 80% of data for training and reserve 20% for testing.
 These datasets are saved to cache and used for model training and tuning scripts.

-For whole genome benchmarking we remove Human and Arabidopsis data
+The training sets created are;

+1. Precursor training (balanced mix of target and background precursors)
+2. Mature peptide training
+3. Precursor training but with Human and Arabidopsis sequences removed (for benchmarking purposes)